ritish-behera/VSD-PhysicalDesign/README.md

 ![Screenshot (1629)](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/9aac8057-4b72-4618-b116-a31ba7eb9134)

 The output VTC of inverter having higher W/L ratio of pmos than nmos is shifted towards the right from the ideal position whereas inverter having higher W/L ratio of nmos than pmos is shifted towards the left.
-An example is given below which depicts the behaviour of the curve depending upon the W/L ratio as well a switching threshold.
+An example is given below which depicts the behaviour of the curve depending upon the W/L ratio shifting the switching threshold.

 ![Screenshot (1628)](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/2482a7fc-2354-4176-b817-0e17303aa16e)